 Overtime pay: It can be costly to dispensary operators, and most try to structure their staffing and scheduling to avoid it if possible.
-But new regulations on the overtime rule from the Department of Labor that take effect Dec.
+But new regulations from the Department of Labor that take effect Dec.
 1, 2016, may require you to pay overtime to employees you wouldn’t have had to in the past.

 The biggest change is a significant increase in the exemption threshold.
 Right now, white-collar workers making more than $23,660 a year are exempt, meaning they aren’t eligible for overtime pay.
 Since salaried managers and assistant managers often earn more than $23,660, you probably haven’t been required to pay them overtime when they work more than 40 hours per week.

 But starting Dec.
 1, the exemption threshold jumps to $47,476, which increases the likelihood that you have employees who will be due overtime in the future.

 Salaried employees who make less than $913 weekly or $47.476 annually are generally within the new overtime rule.
 However, the amount paid to an employee is not the only aspect to the rule.
 The primary job duties of the salaried employee may create an exemption.
 As the Department of Labor states: “Employers, however, are not required to pay minimum wages or overtime to executive, administrative, and professional employees who satisfy the salary level and other requirements to meet one of the white collar exemptions.”